amustafa9/AI_prediction_with_Temporal_Convolutional_Network/README.md

 ```

 ## Citation
 If you have found our code and data useful, we humbly request you to cite our work.
-You can cite the arXiv preprint:
+You can cite the the work using the following BibTex citation:
 ```tex
 @inproceedings{MustafaTCN,
   doi = {10.1190/segam2019-3216840.1},